-The tiny village of Sisterdale, TX isn’t much more than a wide spot in the road, a few houses, and a BBQ joint.
+The tiny village of Sisterdale (not far from Boerne) isn’t much more than a wide spot in the road, a few houses, and a BBQ joint.
 But in the yard of one of the only houses in town you’ll find these red, white and blue patriotic cowboy boots.

 The boots are about 4 feet tall and can be easily seen from the road.
 Location: 1149 Sisterdale Rd., Sisterdale, TX (alternate GPS address: 1149 Farm To Market Rd 473, Boerne, TX).